 8 Steps to Control Your Anger

-Relaxation techniques are powerful tools for managing anger.
-By calming your mind and body, you can gain better control over your emotions and responses.
-Here are three effective techniques:
+Relaxation techniques are powerful tools for managing anger in the moment.
+By calming your mind and body, you gain better control over your emotional responses.

 Instead of honking his horn or shouting, he practises deep breathing.
 He inhales slowly through his nose, holds his breath for a few seconds, and then exhales slowly through his mouth.